 Scholarly journals contain more than one type of article.
-In one issue of a journal, you may find original research articles, review articles, letters to the editor, reviews of books and other materials, and more.
-When you are browsing articles in databases, online, or in paper journals, keep the following questions in mind:
+In one issue of a journal, such as this issue of Nature, you may find original research articles, review articles, letters to the editor, book reviews, and more.
+When browsing articles in databases or in paper journals, keep the following questions in mind:

 North Carolina State University (NCSU) Libraries, 3:15